Uzbekistan’s stock market coming to life

 There is now.
 Ochilov called all the brokers and invited them to contribute their research to the EquityResearch.uz project and most of them did.
 It's a pie-growing exercise: the more information there is available, the more confident the investors will be, so the more they will trade and the more business there is for the brokerages.
 The site now offers company research, macroeconomic results, brokerage assessments and commentary, as well as some “How to” articles with step-by-step explanations on how to open a brokerage account for both local retail investors and international investors.
 For the meantime, the site is just in Russian, but there are plans to do an English version too.

 A decent index is a first requirement for traders.
 As bne IntelliNews reported, the Uzbek market just experienced its first big “pump and dump” incident where the shares in insurance company Universal Sugurta soared 2,000-fold in just a few weeks in February only to crash back in March.
-Actions like this makes index results meaningless.
+Actions like this make index results meaningless.

 “It's the same with [the national pipeline operator] Uztransgas,” says Ochilov.
 “A few months ago there were some big trades and the price was swinging up and down.
 It just shows we need a decent index to assess the performance of the market.”

-Ochilov adds that he plans to also include analysts' historical predictions compared to what then actually happened so that investors can start to work out who the best analysts are.
+Ochilov adds that he also plans to include analysts' historical predictions compared to what then actually happened so that investors can start to work out who the best analysts are.
 In short, Ochilov is trying to set up a UzBloomberg of sorts.

 Tiny market as stocks locked in limbo

 Saying that it is early days for the Uzbek capital markets is probably an understatement.
 The market remains tiny.
-While the total market cap is worth over $2bn, the daily trading volumes for any one name is in the order of $10,000-$20,000 per day, says Ochilov.
+While the total market cap is worth over $2bn, the trading volumes for any one name are of the order of $10,000-$20,000 per day, says Ochilov.

 “The market cap is a few percent of GDP but the free float is tiny.
 It's a huge problem,” says Ochilov.